sassynerd13/videobattle/README.md

 ##What Can I Do with Video Battle?

 * Create video battles
-* Video submission through Ziggeo or Youtube
+* Video submission through Ziggeo or Youtube Search API
-* Watch videos w/ Embed.ly and Ziggeo
+* Watch videos w/ Embed.ly, the YouTube Data API and Ziggeo's player
+* See the battles happening now (in real time) using Firebase

 ###Yet To Come